Redacted Comey Memos Delivered to Lawmakers

 These details add credibility to Comey’s account of events.
 Trump has disputed some parts, including asking Comey to shut down an investigation into Flynn.

-“What follows are notes I typed In the vehicle Immediately upon exiting Trump Tower on 1/5/17,” Comey writes at the beginning of his first memo, sent the next day to his deputy director, chief of staff and the FBI’s chief counsel.
+“What follows are notes I typed in the vehicle immediately upon exiting Trump Tower on 1/6/17,” Comey writes at the beginning of his first memo, sent the next day to his deputy director, chief of staff and the FBI’s chief counsel.

 Select lawmakers have been allowed to view redacted versions of the memos at the Justice Department.
 But three House Republican committee chairmen requested last Friday that they be sent to Congress and made clear this week that they were willing to issue a subpoena if the deputy attorney general, Rod Rosenstein, did not comply.